e5664869/developer-hub/kb/platform/harness-platform-faqs.md

 This `CDS_OrgAccountLevelServiceEnvEnvGroup` FF is required to have Services and Environments available at Org and Account Level.

 #### Why we do not see Dashboards in an SMP Installation?

-Dashboard is a licensed functionality.
-To enable it you need to get a license.